Wage Calculator

 What You Can Work Out With This Pay Calculator

-It is built for practical questions: what will land in your bank account each pay cycle, how much tax is being withheld, and whether a different salary, work pattern, or salary sacrifice setup changes the result.
-For bigger decisions, compare offers after tax with the salary comparison tool.
+Use it for the practical decisions: what lands in your bank account each cycle, how much PAYG is being withheld, and whether a different salary, work pattern, or salary sacrifice setup changes the answer.
+For job offers, compare two roles after tax with the salary comparison tool, or work backwards from a target net figure with the reverse salary calculator.

 Use this pay calculator when